 Nasia Safdar, MD, PhD is an internationally recognized leader in healthcare-associated infection prevention research.
-She has been the Medical Director of Infection Control at UW Hospital and Clinics since 2009.
+She was the Medical Director of Infection Control at UW Hospital and Clinics from 2009-2020.
 Dr. Safdar is board certified in infectious disease and she focuses on healthcare-associated infections, particularly in the acute care setting.
 Dr. Safdar believes that many health care-associated infections can be prevented with adherence to known best practices.
-As medical director for the department of infection prevention, her job is to lead the department in its mission of reducing healthcare-associated infections by identifying, testing and implementing interventions that have benefit for reducing health care associated infections (HAI).
+Her mission is to reduce healthcare-associated infections by identifying, testing and implementing promising interventions.
+In her latest role as Associate Dean for Clinical Trials at UW School of Medicine and Public Health, she promotes research to seek answers to clinically important questions.

-Dr. Safdar is also Associate Professor of Infectious Diseases at the University of Wisconsin School of Medicine and Public Health and the Associate Chief of Staff for Research at the William S. Middleton VA Hospital.
-Her research includes the evaluation of novel and innovative strategies for prevention of HAI.
-She is currently leading the fecal bacteriotherapy program at UW Hospital and is the principal investigator of a current ongoing VA-funded trial of probiotics for reducing HAI.
+Dr. Safdar is also Professor of Infectious Diseases at the University of Wisconsin School of Medicine and Public Health and the Associate Chief of Staff for Research at the William S. Middleton VA Hospital.

 Dr. Safdar uses multidisciplinary approaches, including human factors ergonomics, mathematical modeling, clinical trials, implementation science, and bench-based microbiome research to tackle infection prevention comprehensively.
 Her transformative and innovative federally funded work has changed the paradigm for effective infection prevention in many healthcare systems and has been incorporated into national guidelines.